Colossus and the Headhunters

-Colossus and the Headhunters (Maciste contro i cacciatori di teste), is a 1963 Italian peplum film written and directed by Guido Malatesta, and starring Kirk Morris.
+Colossus and the Headhunters (Maciste contro i cacciatori di teste), is a 1963 Italian sword-and-sandal film written and directed by Guido Malatesta and starring Kirk Morris.

 Plot

-The heroic Maciste arrives on an island only to find it rocked by a catastrophic volcanic eruption...and sinking.
+The heroic Maciste arrives on an island, only to find it rocked by a catastrophic volcanic eruption and sinking.
 The survivors board Maciste's raft, and he pilots toward a nearby yet unknown island.
 The group are captured by a tribe led by the beautiful Queen Amoa.
 Her people are under repeat attack by another tribe on the island—a tribe of savage headhunters.
 Maciste and his survivors decide to help her, so he and some of his friends set out to find Amoa's father.
 They travel to a ruined castle occupied by the hunters—previously a great city of gold—and find Amoa's father, now blind, imprisoned alone in one of the dungeon rooms by the hunters.

 The headhunter leader captures Amoa and decides to marry her by compelling her father to give his blessing.
 A large battle erupts at Amoa's village when the hunters attack.
 During the fight, the leader abducts Amoa.
 Maciste pursues them, saves Amoa, and fights and defeats the leader.
 Having saved the day, Maciste sails away on his raft with Amoa.